-Plywood is also a cost-effective softwood, and it's a fantastic choice if you're more concerned with the design and colour, than with the strength.
-As with pine wood, never place heavy items on top of your plywood bathroom shelves.
-Plywood with a thickness of 2 cm (3/4 inch) is suitable for bathroom shelves.
+Pine wood is also a cost-effective softwood, and it's a fantastic choice if you're concerned with design and colour.
+Never place heavy items on top of your bathroom shelves.

-There are several grades of plywood available on the market, with varying degrees of smoothness and the look of knots, depending on the grade.
-Once you've decided on plywood for bathroom shelving, you'll need to figure out what grade is best for you.
-Because each grade has substantial distinctions, furniture-grade plywood is ideal for bathroom storage.
-It’s worth noting that plywood also has a higher tensile strength than pine.
-Veneered plywood is an excellent choice of dark-coloured wood, too.
+There are several grades of pine wood available on the market, with varying degrees of smoothness and the look of knots, depending on the grade.
+Once you've decided on pine for bathroom shelving, you'll need to figure out what grade is best for you.
+Because each grade has substantial distinctions, furniture-grade pine is ideal for bathroom storage.
+It’s worth noting that pine also has a higher tensile strength than pine.

-Moisture can be absorbed by plywood.
-Treating it with PVA glue is preferable since it will not be affected in the presence of high humidity, moisture or boiling temperatures as it will keep the plywood from delaminating.
+Moisture can be absorbed by pine.
+Treating it with PVA glue is preferable since it will not be affected in the presence of high humidity, moisture or boiling temperatures as it will keep the wood from delaminating.